On infinitely cohomologous to zero observables: Introduction

 \begin{obs} Let $T\colon I\rightarrow I$ be a piecewise expanding map, linear in each $I_i$.
 Suppose that $T$ has a horseshoe and satisfies the conditions on the matrix $A_T$ as in Remark \ref{mat}.
-One can prove using the results of Wong \cite{Wong} that $T$ satisfies $D1-D4$, with $I^\star=I$.
-The space of bounded $p$-variation functions $BV_{p}(I)$, with $p\geq 1$, and $T$ satisfies $D5$. \end{obs}
+One can prove using the results of Wong \cite{Wong} that $T$ satisfies $D1-D4$.
+The space of bounded $p$-variation functions $BV_{p}(I)$, with $p\geq 1$, and $T$ satisfy $D5$. \end{obs}